 Here are my tips and tricks on making Steak ‘n Shake Garlic Burger:

-- You can use half a teaspoon of chili flakes in the seasoning if you like spicy burgers.
+- You can use half a teaspoon of chili flakes in the burger seasoning if you like spicy burgers.

-- You can make a double garlic burger by stacking two burger patties and placing American cheese on top (or between the patties if you’re feeling extra cheesy.
+- You can make a double garlic burger by stacking two burger patties and placing American cheese on top (or between the garlic butter patties if you’re feeling extra cheesy.
 However, this will interfere with the garlic flavor).

 - You can dress the garlic burger however you like.

-- Once you’re done with the burger seasoning, you can move the patties onto a greased baking sheet and place them in a chilled area for about half an hour.
+- Once you’re done with the burger seasoning, you can move the garlic butter patties onto a greased baking sheet and place them in a chilled area for about half an hour.
 That lets the proteins make the patties stick together.

 - Be careful not to overwork the beef, or it won’t stick.
 Handle the beef gently while molding and forming into patties.
 I like to use cold beef as it’s easier to work with.
 I also don’t use liquid seasoning, as it can prevent forming a nice patty.